csc-training/geocomputing/python/sentinel/sentinel_without_credentials/README.md

-## Sentinel bucket content without AWS credentials
+## Allas Sentinel bucket content without AWS credentials

-This is an example script of how to get contents from an open bucket without AWS credentials.
+This is an example script of how to get contents from open Sentinel buckets in Allas without AWS credentials.

 ### Running